open-telemetry/opentelemetry-php-instrumentation/README.md

 ### Static methods

 Note that if hooking a static class method, the first parameter to `pre` and `post` callbacks is a `string` containing the method's class name.

+### Caveats

+- Be aware that trivial functions are candidates for optimizations.
+Optimizer can optimize them out and replace user function call with more optimal set of instructions (inlining).
+In this case hooks will not be invoked as there will be no function.
+- Hooks must be registered _before_ a function is first executed.
+You may encounter race conditions where the composer autoloader runs code that uses functions you wish to hook prior to the hooks being registered.

 # Modifying parameters, exceptions and return values of the observed function